ShamikOfficial/EcoMate-AI/README.md

-# carbonlyzer-ai
+# 🌿 Carbonlyzer-AI

-Carbonlyzer-AI is an AI-powered carbon footprint decoder that transforms your everyday tasks, receipts, bills, and activities into insightful environmental impact reports.
-Upload text or images and get personalized, actionable tips to reduce your CO₂ emissions — with real-time visual feedback and global comparisons. 🌍♻️
+**Your AI-powered carbon footprint decoder.**
+Turn your everyday tasks, bills, and purchases into environmental insights — and discover smarter, greener alternatives.

+---

+## 🔍 What It Does

+- 📸 **Scan receipts or bills** (image or text)
+- 🧠 **AI extracts tasks** like eating meat, using AC, or taking a cab
+- ♻️ **Estimates your carbon footprint** using verified global data
+- 💡 **Recommends greener choices** to reduce your emissions
+- 🌍 **Shows the impact** if millions made the same change

+---